Namuro/l2-cv-bot/README.md

 ## Command line options

 ```
 --window    Lineage II window title or part of the title.
-Default: "Lineage 2"
+Default: "Lineage II"
 --debug     Show window with debug information.
 Press ESC to exit or Space to reset bar positions.
 Default: true
 ```

+## Customization

+Current version developed and tested using Windows 10 and Gracia Epilogue client, so with on another Windows or Lineage II client it might not work.

+To customize for your client, you need to edit properties in `Eyes.h` file and build project.
+Note that all colors must be in HSV color model.

-## Building:
+## Building

 Using CMake & MSVC (Visual Studio 2017) on Windows: